-The spring 2019 faculty-student special event “Apollo 10: Fly me to the Moon” will be held at 7 pm sharp on Wednesday May 22 to celebrate the 50th anniversary of the Apollo Moon missions with a program on Apollo 10 and 11, the origin and co-evolution of the Moon and Earth, and the influence of the Moon on life on Earth.
-Doors open at 6:30 pm and poster talks, videos, and posters and videos will be available until 9:30 pm.
+The spring 2019 faculty-student special event “Apollo 10: Fly me to the Moon” was held at 7 pm on Wednesday May 22 to celebrate the 50th anniversary of the Apollo Moon missions with a program on Apollo 10 and 11, the origin and co-evolution of the Moon and Earth, and the influence of the Moon on life on Earth.
+Poster talks, videos, and posters and videos were also available.
 The ultimate question in the evolutionary history of Earth is how did a cold dilute cloud of gas and dust evolve into astronauts driving on the moon of a planet orbiting a star?

 near side and far side of Moon and Apollo 10 rocket launch